 Introduction

 This project will be to produce an online dating agency.
-The basic functionality should allow users to register and describe themselves, as well as browse other users and perform various searches (e.g. list all men over 25 who listed swimming as a hobby).
+The basic functionality will allow users to register and describe themselves, as well as browse other users and perform various searches (e.g. list all men over 25 who listed swimming as a hobby).

 High Level functionality